Criminal Justice AAS

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students may need to complete placement tests in English and mathematics.
-Visit www.jtcc.edu/placement for all course placement options.
+Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 Persons entering the public or private sectors of criminal justice employment will be subjected to intensive physical agility tests, background investigations, psychological testing, personal interviews, physical examinations and polygraph examinations.
-New students should visit the Advising Center and returning students their faculty advisor for more information.

 - Students with strong computer skills may seek to satisfy this requirement by CLEP.